 We will write reports for the doctors and nurses who look after children with breathing problems.
 The results will also be written in special magazines (scientific journals).
 No-one will know that they are your results because your name will not be written on them.
-You will be able to see the results on the study website in the future.
+We will put the results on the study website so you can see them too.